na-na-hi/renget/archive/sfbf5.md

 \>even laying them on the side like you are doing now
 \>the sight of smaller anon under small you comforted you a bit
 \>you copied the same exact pose as you turn in for the night
-\>the smell of the mattress up against your face at least helped you sleep
+\>the smell of the mattress up against your face at least helped you sleep%%

 Day 15
-\>where is it?!
+%darkgreen%\>where is it?!
 \>wheres your cuddle buddy?!
 \>you practically turned anon's house upside down looking for the mattress
 \>wait a minute why do you even cling on to that thing